pyne/pyne/docs/devsguide/style_guide.rst

   from PEP8 are not required here.
 * All Python code should be compliant with Python 2.7 and Python 3.3+.
 At some unforeseen date in the future, Python 2.7 support *may* be dropped.
+* Tests should be written with nose using a procedural style.
+Do not use unittest directly or write tests in an object-oriented style.
+* Test generators make more dots and the dots must flow!

 -------------------
 Cython Style Guide